Quansight-Labs/quansight-labs-site/posts/2019/06/tdk-partners-with-quansight-labs.md

 Since the revamp of Spyder Projects with the 3.x series, the new dialog hinted at the possibility of creating different types of projects.
-Currently Spyder provides an empty project type.
+Currently Spyder provides an "empty project" project type.

 ![Project creation](/images/spyder-project-creation.png)